 Under the Nile- Their philosophy is "to enrich the planet and the lives of everyone involved with our business, from 'cotton to customer'."
 They make clothing, toys, blankets and home goods with high-quality organic Egyptian cotton and offer sizes ranging from newborn-6 years old.
 Their products are all manufactured ethically, where workers have the right to safe, healthy and clean work environments, are treated with dignity and respect, and are paid living wages.
 They believe in empowering women and giving back to their community through a program that provides meals, education, income and opportunities to local families living in poverty.
 Also, how cute are their handmade fruit and veggie toys?!
 Their products are also available on Amazon.

 Upchoose- This is not a brand of clothing, but a service that offers "the easiest and most sustainable baby wardrobe solution".
-Currently, they offer organic baby clothes from newborn-12 months old, but they will soon offer larger sizes up to 36 months.
+Currently, they offer organic baby clothes from newborn-24 months old.
 You select the age of your baby, your style "the classic" or "the playful" (both are unisex), the season "mild" or "warm", whether you want a "full set" or "clothes only", the set is delivered to your door (it is not a subscription service, though aspects of it feel similar to one), and when your baby has outgrown the items, you ship the items back and receive a credit to spend on the next size up.
 The really cool part about this service is you have the option to order a new set or a preloved set, which is less money.
 New sets are still 40% off of original retail price, and preloved sets are 60% off of original retail price.
 The brands of clothing they source from are all brands on this list and all use certified organic cotton.
 This model feels like a capsule wardrobe for a baby and takes all of the guesswork out of what your baby needs.
 They also offer free shipping and returns, making it easy to swap pieces out when you're ready (plus, you aren't stuck with clothing your baby no longer fits into).